Generating with Confidence: Uncertainty Quantification for Black-box Large Language Models: Experiments

-\textbf{Varying the Number of Generations} In \cref{fig:auarc_by_num_gens}, we report results when we vary the number of generations $m$.
+\textbf{Varying the Number of Generations}: In \cref{fig:auarc_by_num_gens}, we report results when we vary the number of generations $m$, for \datasettrivia and LLaMA.
 It is observed that even with $m=3$, the confidence or uncertainty measures already achieve good performance.
 As $m$ increases, the quality of $C$ and $U$ typically increases.
-Note that for AUARC(C+IA), only the confidence measure ($C_{\methodDegree}$ and $C_{\methodEcc}$) improves, and the other measures, being response-agnostic uncertainty measures, stay the same. (\baselineNumSets seemingly deteriorates as $m$ increases in this plot, because it happens to predict $acc_{\cdot, 1}$ better than $acc_{\cdot, j}$ for $j>1$.)
+Note that for AUARC(C+IA), only the confidence measure ($C_{\methodDegree}$ and $C_{\methodEcc}$) improves, and the other measures, being response-agnostic uncertainty measures, stay the same. \baselineNumSets seemingly deteriorates as $m$ increases in this plot, because it seems to predict the quality of the first few responses (for LLaMA+\datasettrivia only) better.
+As a result, as we take the average of more samples, the higher performance flattens out.
+The trend is different for other settings, and is flat in general when considering all data and LLMs.
+A full presentation of the results varying the number of generations could be found in \cref{appendix:numgen}.
+In practice, one could choose the quality-computation trade-off by picking a number of generations that is appropriate.

 { }

 { }